vincentino1/frontend/README.md

-First run the webhooks parameters first in the jenkins
+First run the webhooks parameters first in the jenkins.